-We will be showing the documentary Rare in anticipation of our 10th Annual Bioethics Conference in July 2014.
+On March 10, 2014, we showed the documentary Rare in anticipation of our 10th Annual Bioethics Conference in July 2014.
 Rare is a brilliant documentary that invites viewers into the world of living with a rare genetic disease, introduces the doctors studying rare diseases and offers an intimate window into the realm of clinical trials.
 Going all the way to Capitol Hill on the quest for increased awareness and research, Rare is an honest portrayal of what it means to have a rare disease, the role of patient advocates and successes and disappointments of clinical research.
 Rare was directed by Dr. Maren Grainger-Monsen and Nicole Newnham at the Stanford Center for Biomedical Ethics.

-Dr. Holly K. Tabor, assistant professor, Treuman Katz Center for Pediatric Bioethics, will be leading a panel to discuss this important issue along with Dr. Daniel Doherty, associate professor, Developmental Pediatrics; Dr. Bonnie W. Ramsey, director, Center for Clinical and Translational Research; and parents and advocates Dean Suhr, president, MLD Foundation; Teryn Suhr, executive director, MLD Foundation; and DeDe Van Quill, director, Foundation for Nager & Miller Syndromes.
+Dr. Holly K. Tabor, assistant professor, Treuman Katz Center for Pediatric Bioethics, led a panel to discuss this important issue along with Dr. Daniel Doherty, associate professor, Developmental Pediatrics; Dr. Bonnie W. Ramsey, director, Center for Clinical and Translational Research; and parents and advocates Dean Suhr, president, MLD Foundation; Teryn Suhr, executive director, MLD Foundation; and DeDe Van Quill, director, Foundation for Nager & Miller Syndromes.

-This iteration of the Bioethics Film Series is made possible with the generous support of our vital co-sponsors: the Center for Clinical and Translational Research at Seattle Children’s Research Institute, the Center for Genomics and Healthcare Equality at the University of Washington and the Institute of Translational Health Sciences.
+This iteration of the Bioethics Film Series was made possible with the generous support of our vital co-sponsors: the Center for Clinical and Translational Research at Seattle Children’s Research Institute, the Center for Genomics and Healthcare Equality at the University of Washington and the Institute of Translational Health Sciences.

 Be on the lookout for our next film in the series, coming this summer.